OREGON 8 or 12 DAYS

 〰️〰️ On Day 8, you can elect to depart from Redmond, OR to return home or continue your trip to the southern and coastal areas of Oregon.

-DAY 8 (if your continuing on your trip)
+DAY 8 (if you’re continuing on your trip)

-• Visit the charming town of Bandon and its beautiful beaches, famous rock formations, and lively art scene.
-The town is famous for great golf courses like Bandon Dunes, attracting golf fans from everywhere.
+Visit the charming town of Bandon and its beautiful beaches, famous rock formations, and lively art scene.
+The town is known for top golf courses like Bandon Dunes, drawing golfers from all over.

-• Visitors can explore the historic Old Town district, where they'll find boutique shops, art galleries, and seafood restaurants.
+Visitors can explore Old Town, with boutique shops, art galleries, and seafood restaurants.

-• Explore scenic Beach Loop Drive, A five-mile trip with rocky peaks, ocean rocks, and sandy beaches.
-Enjoy beautiful views, tide pools, and plenty of wildlife.
-Discover the area's history and nature, whether for a quick visit or a whole day.
+Explore scenic Beach Loop Drive, A five-mile route with rocky peaks, sea rocks, and sandy beaches.
+Enjoy great views, tide pools, and abundant wildlife.
+Explore the area's history and nature, whether for a short visit or a full day.

 DAY 9

-• Explore the Oregon Dunes Loop Trail.
+Explore the Oregon Dunes Loop Trail.
 The first half-mile of the trail is paved and leads to a viewing area.
 After that, it goes down into the dunes.
-The popular 2-mile round trip to the beach and back is a flat, firm path through the sand. <map of trail>
+The popular 2-mile round trip to the beach is a flat, firm path through sand. <map of trail>

-• Continue to Cannon Beach, known for Haystack Rock.
-Cannon Beach is a quaint, refined seaside village. <Learn more> <route>
+Continue to Cannon Beach, known for Haystack Rock.
+Cannon Beach is a quaint, refined seaside village.

 DAY 12

-• Spend your last day visiting any missed attractions or indulging in shopping and dining experiences.
+Spend your last day visiting missed sights or enjoying shopping and meals.

 Clouds: